-Broken bone injuries can occur in a variety of instances.
-However, if you believe someone else is responsible for causing your broken bones, you could pursue legal action against them and recover the compensation you need to make it through these difficult times.
+Broken bone injuries can occur in a variety of ways.
+If you believe someone else is responsible for causing your broken bones, you could pursue legal action against them and recover the compensation you need to recover from your injury and get back on your feet.

-When you need legal help, reach out to an Atlanta broken bones injury lawyer at Kaine Law.
-We can fight for the justice and compensation you deserve.
+When you need legal help, reach out to an Atlanta personal injury lawyer at Kaine Law.
+We can fight for the justice and compensation you deserve with a personal injury insurance claim or lawsuit.
+We offer free consultations to get you started and can take your case at no upfront cost to you or your loved ones.

-To ensure you are compensated for your damages, your lawyer must carefully examine how your broken bones injury occurred.
-This will often give your attorney a better look into who could be responsible for causing your damages.
-Some of the other ways in which broken bone injuries happen in Atlanta include:
+To ensure fair compensation for your damages, our lawyer must carefully examine how your broken bones injury occurred.
+This will give our attorneys a better look into who could be responsible for causing your losses.
+We can investigate and represent you in broken bones injury cases involving:

 - Trampoline accidents